 Clint Eastwood taking the mantle of the ghost of American fiction one last time.
-A film on recognition and farewell, one looking at a changing world through your car window and dealing with all the bullshit one did because experience brings not wise mind, but an increasing large baggage of recriminations.
+A film on recognition and farewell, on looking at a changing world through your car window and dealing with all the bullshit one did because experience brings not wiseness, but an increasing large baggage of recriminations.
 It is a companion film to Gran Torino, but that was his final world on his screen image and The Mule a final breath about the limits of his libertarian individualism.

 10) Liz and the Blue Bird (Naoko Yamada)

-Musical melodrama musical as anime.
+Musical melodrama as anime.
 A romance that exists through music, over the ways art expands our imagination of desires.
-The way in which the animation lines, the mythical history behind the play and the musical numbers combine to put us in the two teenagers headspoace is great.
-And Yamada should also get a loto f praise for her attention to body language.
-A very lived in and immersed movie which isn’t that usual for an animation
+The way in which the animation lines, the mythical story behind the play and the musical numbers combine to put us in the two teenagers headspoace is great.
+And Yamada should also get a lot of praise for her attention to body language.
+A very lived-in and immersed movie which isn’t that usual for an animation.

 9) Dragged Across Concrete (S. Craig Zahler)